ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Adobe Analytics.
 More details for adding Adobe Analytics support can be found at [experienceleague.adobe.com](https://experienceleague.adobe.com/docs/analytics/implementation/other/amp.html).

+[tip type="important"]

-> ⚠️ Do not use both the `adobeanalytics` and `adobeanalytics_nativeConfig` types on the same page.
+Do not use both the `adobeanalytics` and `adobeanalytics_nativeConfig` types on the same page.
 If you attempt to do so, you can generate errors in the browser console and double-count visitors.

+[/tip]

 <!--
 ### adobeanalytics_nativeConfig (included above)